gdsc-ipsacademy/.github/profile/README.md

 Please read through [How to fork a repo](https://docs.github.com/en/get-started/quickstart/fork-a-repo) documentation for proper step by step guides on how to fork a repository.

+**At last, if you like the organisation, connect with us by following us, our members and the contributors.**

+**Star the repositories you like, become a watcher or even better, go and contribute!**